Last Updated on September 27, 2021 by Jim Ferri

 By Jim Ferri

 One weekend before I flew home from Europe, I decided to first take the train from Amsterdam to Bruges, Belgium.
 My goal: to find the best Belgian chocolate in Bruges.
-(There are also full-day tours of Bruges from Amsterdam).
+(Bruges is also a very easy and short day trip from Brussels by train).

 Why Bruges?
 Along with it’s famous medieval architecture and canals, it’s also a Belgian chocolate hot spot with an incredible number of chocolatiers and shops, a nirvana for lovers of chocolate.

 (I might add that since Belgium is also well known for it’s beers, some enterprising travel companies offer tours that combine the best of both worlds.)

 My search, however, turned out to be considerably harder than I envisioned.
 You can follow it on the interactive map below.